Notice of Pre-AIA or AIA Status

 TW’683 discloses a water absorbent resin composition comprising an acid group-containing monomer aqueous solution, wherein a neutralization rate of the acid group-containing monomer is not less than 45 mol percent, the pH value of the solution is less than or equal to 7, and further comprising a crosslinking agent and a thermal decomposition polymerization initiator and/or a redox polymerization initiator.
 See first full paragraph page 1.
 Suitable monomers include carboxylic acid monomers.
 See page 2, 13th full paragraph.
 The composition can further comprise a surface treatment agent.
 See page 4, 5th full paragraph.

-TW ‘683 differs from the claimed invention because it does not disclose adding hydrolyzed collagen to the composition.
+TW ‘683 differs from the claimed invention because it does not disclose adding hydrolyzed collagen to the composition in the claimed amount.

 However, Pourjavadi teaches incorporating collagen into superabsorbent hydrogels formed from carboxylic acids improved the absorbency of the hydrogel.
 See conclusion, page 823.